proveskit/Documentation/docs/core_documentation/hardware/XY_solar_board.md

 This is a temperature sensor.
 Not much else to say about it.

 ### TI DRV2605LDGSR I2C Haptic Motor Drivers
 These low current motor drivers are used to energize the magnetorquer coils inside the PCB.
+Because the solar boards are a 4-layer PCB, we were able to stick two artisinally hand drawn coils that are connectd to these motor drivers.
+The haptic motor drivers push very little current through the coils, but it is still enough to create enough of a magnetic field for detumbling!

 ### Vishay VEML7700-TT Ambient Light Sensors
 The ambient light sensor returns a luminance value proportional to the angle of incidence of the sun.
 It tracks roughly a bell curve.